ardislu/ardislu.dev/README.md

 ## Google Sheets and Google Docs as a Content Management System (CMS)

 I'm using Google Sheets and Google Docs as the CMS for this website.
 A Google Sheet stores the content for the cards on the homepage.
 Then, each blog post is contained in its own separate Google Doc.
-Both the Google Sheet and the Google Docs are queried through a Google Apps Script proxy web server ([google-api-proxy](https://github.com/ardislu/google-api-proxy)).
-The proxy allows anonymous queries to the Google Sheets/Docs APIs (which normally require OAuth 2.0 authorization, even for publicly available documents).
+Both the Google Sheet and the Google Docs are queried through a Cloudflare Worker proxy (`/functions/api`).
+The proxy inserts service account credentials so the Google Sheets/Docs APIs can be called (Google APIs require OAuth 2.0 authorization, even for publicly available documents).

 ## Google Doc -> markdown -> HTML